-An analysis comparing the aforesaid business objectives and the intended application of the net proceeds raised from the share offer in October 2017 (the "Listing Proceeds") with the Group's actual business progress for the period from the date of the Listing to 31 December 2020 is set out below:
+An analysis comparing the aforesaid business objectives and the intended application of the net proceeds raised from the share offer in October 2017 (the "Listing Proceeds") with the Group's actual business progress for the period from the date of the Listing to 31 December 2021 is set out below:

-Busi ness strategies Implementation plans Sources of funding Actual business progress up to 31 December 2020 (i) Expand our production capacity Expand the production capacity for narrow elastic fabrics, covered elastic yarn and seat belt webbing to cater for the growing demand for these products by constructing a new factory in Vietnam and acquiring new machines Listing Proceeds of approximately RM10.3 million (equivalent to HK\$18.9 million) Acquired machineries for narrow elastic fabric, covered elastic yarn and seat belt webbing of RM6.5 million.
+Busi ness strategies Implementation plans Sources of funding Actual business progress up to 31 December 2021 (i) Expand our production capacity Expand the production capacity for narrow elastic fabrics, covered elastic yarn and seat belt webbing to cater for the growing demand for these products by constructing a new factory in Vietnam and acquiring new machines.
+Listing Proceeds of approximately RM10.3 million (equivalent to HK\$18.9 million) - In previous years, the Group had acquired machineries for narrow elastic fabric, covered elastic yarn and seat belt webbing of RM6.5 million.
 Further, the Group has also upgraded certain machines for rubber tape, fire protection and lighting system of RM0.8 million.
-Due to the disposal of PEWAV (VN) in year 2020, the portion of the Unutilised Listing Proceeds that was initially intended for the use of expanding the production capacity of PEWAV (VN) shall be reallocated to other investment opportunities and/or other production capacity.
-Acquisition schedule of certain machines such as weaving, cutting and covering machines was also delayed due to uncertainty of the market condition and stiff competition and will be adjusted by the management of the Group based on market demand and outlook from time to time. (ii) Upgrade our information technology systems Upgrade enterprise resource planning (" ERP ") system Listing Proceeds of approximately RM1.1million (equivalent to HK\$2.0 million) Acquired a Manufacturing Execution System ("MES") software to improve the operation and control over our production system.
+During the Financial Year, the Group has upgraded and/or replaced the seatbelt weaving machines, webbing machines and rubber tape machines of RM4.9 million.
+Due to disposal of PEWAV(VN) in year 2020, the portion of the Unutilised Listing Proceeds that was initially intended for the use of expanding the production capacity of PEWAV(VN) shall be reallocated to other investment opportunities and/or other production capacity.
+The Group planned to upgrade the dyeing machine to cater for rising demand of weldable webbing.
+The Directors have resolved to reallocate the Unutilised Listing Proceeds from (ii) & (iii) to increase our production capacity.

+Actual business progress up to Busin ess strategies Implementation plans Sources of funding 31 December 2021 (ii) Upgrade our information technology systems Upgrade enterprise resource planning (" ERP ") system Listing Proceeds of approximately RM1.1million (equivalent to HK\$2.0 million) Acquired a Manufacturing Execution System ("MES") software to improve the operation and control over our production system.
 The management is evaluating the performance of the MES software and may extend its application to other operations of the Group.
-The management is considering the proposals to upgrade the accounting systems and their effective integration with MES software.
-The management considers the foregoing action plans as a substitute to the single ERP system is more efficient and cost effective.

-Busi ness strategies Implementation plans Sources of funding Actual business progress up to 31 December 2020 (iii) Acquisition of West Bull and granting of the credit facility (Note) Acquisition of the entire issued shares of West Bull; and the Company to grant a term loan facility in the amount up to HK\$5.0 million (equivalent to approximately RM2.7 million) to West Bull which shall be applied by it as its working capital Listing Proceeds of approximately HK\$13.5 million (equivalent to approximately RM7.3 million) The Acquisition of West Bull was completed on 15 October 2020.
+After due consideration, the management decided to reallocate the balance of Unutilised Listing Proceeds towards expanding our production capacity. (iii) Acquisition of West Bull and granting of the credit facility (Note) Acquisition of the entire issued shares of West Bull; and the Company to grant a term loan facility in the amount up to HK\$5.0 million (equivalent to approximately RM2.8 million) to West Bull which shall be applied by it as its working capital Listing Proceeds of approximately HK\$13.5 million (equivalent to approximately RM7.3 million) The Acquisition of West Bull was completed on 15 October 2020 and it was subsequently disposed off in March 2021.
+The Unutilised Listing Proceeds that was initially intended for the granting of the credit facility will be reallocated to expand our production capacity accordingly.

-Note: Business strategies undertaken during the Financial Year which were not stated in the Prospectus.
+Note: Business strategies undertaken which were not stated in the Prospectus.